 - You request an application from Saint Meinrad's director of enrollment, including your mailing address.

 - The application packet will be sent via the U.S. Postal Service.

-application forms, obtain the necessary documents, and request your
+- Complete the application forms, obtain the necessary documents, and request your transcripts and recommendations.

 - Submit your completed application by mail to: